 Children learn new skills, have fun and make friends during a five-day summer day camp.
 There are two sessions: one week for ages 9-10 and one week for ages 11-12.
 Explore railroad history through hands-on activities, demonstrations, arts and crafts projects, model-train building, special behind-the-scenes tours, and a field trip by train.
 Reservations are accepted beginning in early March for a limited number of available spaces.

-A. Group Admission (Various Audiences)
+Group Admission (Various Audiences)

-Open daily until 4:30pm
+Open daily until 3:30 pm

 To schedule a program, please contact:

-When You Call:
+When You Call or Email: